klsdevops/klsdevops/Git/Dot-Git-Explained.md

           $

           ```
-          NOW AFTER SO MANY NEW COMMITS, LETS CHECK THE POSITION OF HEAD FOR EACH BRANCHES.
+          NOW LET'S GUESS AFTER SO MANY NEW OTHER COMMITS, LETS CHECK THE POSITION OF HEAD FOR EACH BRANCHES.
           WHEN YOU ARE ON MASTER BRANCH, YOU CAN SEE THE COMMIT HISTORY AND NOTICE THE HEAD REFERENCE IS ON THE LATEST COMMIT OF MASTER BRANCH.
           BUT WHEN YOU SWITCH TO THE "new-branch" YOU COULD SEE THE HEAD IS REFERENCING TO THE LATEST COMMIT OF "new-branch"